Roster talk continues, Atkinson returns and Flyers drop preseason game in OT

 The club could have five jobs still up for grabs: the 12th and 13th forwards, sixth and seventh defensemen and backup goalie.

-It's uncertain if the Flyers will carry eight defenseman or possibly 14 forwards to open the regular season.
+It's uncertain if the Flyers will carry eight defensemen or possibly 14 forwards to open the regular season.
 Tortorella on Thursday said it was too early for that decision.

 • The Flyers are off Sunday before hosting the Bruins on Monday (7 p.m.
 ET/NBCSP).